EliasF05/eliasf05.github.io/eu.md

 \[2\] Lakshminarayanan, Balaji, Alexander Pritzel, and Charles Blundell.
 "Simple and scalable predictive uncertainty estimation using deep ensembles."
 Advances in neural information processing systems 30 (2017). <br>
 \[3\] Wimmer, Lisa, et al. "Quantifying aleatoric and epistemic uncertainty in machine learning: Are conditional entropy and mutual information appropriate measures?."
 Uncertainty in artificial intelligence.
 PMLR, 2023.<br>
 \[4\] Hofman, Paul, Yusuf Sale, and Eyke Hüllermeier.
 "Uncertainty quantification for machine learning: One size does not fit all."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 40.
 No. 26.
 2026. <br>
 \[5\] Jiménez, Sebastián, Mira Jürgens, and Willem Waegeman.
-"Position: Epistemic uncertainty estimation methods are fundamentally incomplete." arXiv preprint arXiv:2505.23506 (2025).
+"Position: Epistemic uncertainty estimation methods are fundamentally incomplete." arXiv preprint arXiv:2505.23506 (2025).<br>
+\[6\] Krizhevsky, Alex, and Geoffrey Hinton.
+"Learning multiple layers of features from tiny images."
+(2009): 7.

 ## Footnotes <br>
 [^1]: This definition of aleatoric uncertainty has been criticized because it will be affected because of the learner's inability to learn a Dirac delta distribution for $$Q$$ from a finite amount of samples.
 Most often, the true $$\theta$$ will have a lower entropy than the average $$\theta$$ under $$Q$$, and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process.
 Aleatoric uncertainty overestimation has been empirically demonstrated in \[5\].
 However, the use of this definition remains standard practice.